-- 1. When the landlord enters the rental premises without legal authority, the tenant can file: - (a) Petition for Injunction (DC-CV-083) for breach of the Covenant of Quiet Enjoyment, or (b) Petition for Peace Order (DC-PO-001, DC-PO-001A, & DC-PO-001S; see brochure CC-DC-DV-PO-001BR for more details), or (c) a criminal trespass charge. - 2.
-When landlord unlawfully locks a tenant out or otherwise unlawfully causes a diminution of services to the tenant, tenant may be entitled to be placed back in possession of the property. or an award of actually monetary damages, attorneys fees, and costs, depending on the circumstances.
+- 1. When the landlord enters the rental premises without legal authority, the tenant cap file: - (a) Complaint for breach of the Covenant of Quiet Enjoyment (on DC-CV-001, the District Court Complaint form), or - (b) Petition for Peace Order (DC-PO-001, DC-PO-001A, & DC-PO-001S; see brochure CC-DC-DV-PO-001BR for more details), or (c) a criminal trespass charge. - 2.
+When landlord unlawfully locks a tenant out or otherwise unlawfully causes a diminution of services to the tenant, tenant may be entitled to be placed back in possession of the property, or an award of actually monetary damages, attorneys' fees, and costs, depending on the circumstances.